Arunathish/attack-path-OSINT-playbook/README.md

 - Responsible disclosure is mandatory when findings affect real systems
 - Governed by applicable law — **India: IT Act 2000, DPDP Act 2023**

----

-## Contributing

-Found a gap, a broken tool link, or want to add a module?
-Open an issue or submit a pull request.
-All contributions welcome.

----

-## License

-MIT License — use freely, credit appreciated.